The Inspiration

 Brave Obadiah

-Obadiah was walking down the street when Elijah “suddenly” appeared before him with a message for cruel King Ahab and his wife.
+Obadiah was walking down the street when Elijah “suddenly” appeared before him.
+He had come with a message from God for cruel King Ahab and his wife.
 Regaining his composure after Elijah’s surprise appearance, Obadiah balked at the request.
 He said something like, “You must really hate me!
 If I go tell King Ahab you are coming to talk to him, and the Spirit of God makes you disappear to who-knows-where, the king will have my head!”

 What is a Free Spirit?